AI-International.jpg

 Mirjan R. Damaška

-Mirjan Damaška is Sterling Professor Emeritus of Law and Professorial Lecturer in Law at Yale Law School.
+Mirjan Damaška is Sterling Professor Emeritus of Law at Yale Law School.
 He teaches and writes in the fields of comparative and foreign law, procedural law, evidence, international criminal law, and continental legal history.

 Daniel C. Esty